Notivize makes it easier for non-technical teams to optimize app notifications – TechCrunch

 A new startup called Notivize aims to give product teams direct access to one of their most important tools for increasing user engagement — notifications.

 The company has been testing the product with select customers since last year and says it has already sent hundreds of thousands of notifications.
-And this week, it announced that it has raised $500,000 in seed funding led by Heroic Ventures.
+And this week, it announced that it has raised $500,000 in seed funding led by Heroic Ventures .

 Notivize co-founder Matt Bornski has worked at a number of startups including AppLovin and Wink, and he said he has “so many stories I can tell you about the time it takes to change a notification that’s deeply embedded in your stack.”